-Tess and The Mystery Rock teaches science through a delightful 47-page story with marvelous illustrations by Jane Gross.
-This “science literature storybook” can be used on its own or along with the companion field guide.
+Tess and The Mystery Rock by Melinda Bagby teaches science through a delightful 47-page story with marvelous illustrations by Jane Gross.
+This storybook weaves science into literature and can be used on its own or along with its companion field guide.

 In the storybook, we meet Tess, a young girl who loves to ask questions about everything.
-Her mom gives her a journal where she writes down some of her questions and observations.
+Her mom gives her a journal to write down some of her questions and observations.

 On the way to school one day, a rock that had bounced out of a truck accidentally strikes Tess.
 She thinks it came from the sky and decides it must be a meteorite.
 She takes it to school to check with her teacher, but before she can do so her classmate Leo grabs the rock away from her.
 Her teacher, Miss Anna, discovers what is going on, then helps Tess and her classmates figure out what type of rock it is.

-While the storybook can stand on its own, the Tess and the Mystery Rock Field Notebook expands the storybook into a more comprehensive science unit study, albeit one that can be done in a few weeks.
+While the storybook can stand on its own and includes space for students to write and draw, the Tess and the Mystery Rock Field Notebook expands it into a more comprehensive science unit study that can be done in only a few weeks.
 While the storybook is printed in full color, the 40-page Field Notebook is black and white.
 Some pages in the Field Notebook are duplicated from the storybook (but in black and white), and these include all pages on which students might write as well as some informational pages.
 The Field Notebook adds additional pages about the moon, trees, and gravity.
-Students will make observations and come up with their own questions, thoughts, and hypotheses for Tess’s rock as well as the other science topics as in the storybook, but the Field Notebook goes further.
+Students will make observations and come up with their own questions, thoughts, and hypotheses for these other topics, just as in the storybook.
+But the Field Notebook goes further.
 Students draw pictures of their observations of the moon for several days or weeks.
-They go on a nature walk looking for rocks which they will draw in their Field Notebook, and they compare and contrast rocks they found.
-They will perform two hands-on experiments, creating their own geode and testing the speed of falling objects.
+They go on a nature walk looking for rocks which they will draw in their Field Notebook, and they compare and contrast rocks they find.
+They will perform two hands-on experiments by creating their own geode and testing the speed of falling objects.